contentacms/contentajs/README.md

 <li>Fix the link in the responses from Contenta CMS.</li>
 <li>Validate the request bodies before reaching the CMS using the resource schemas.</li>
 <li>Filter requests that the CMS should not be bothered with using the resource lists.</li>
+<li>Make sure to mention that the /healthckeck is for auto-scaling policies.</li>
+<li>Create @contentacms/… submodules for logging interfaces like Splunk.</li>
 </ul>
 <h2 id="contributors">Contributors</h2>
 <details>